pdumpa08/CIS18B-S25-33479-Assignment1/README.md

 4. Run BankAccount.class by running "java BankAccount" in the terminal
 5. Follow the directions in the temrinal

-* Please note that you must have Java 17+ working to compile and run this code.
+Note: Please note that you must have Java 17+ working to compile and run this code.